Tender (song): Release and reception

 It is the first track on Blur's sixth album 13 and was also released as the lead single before the album's release.
-The single reached number two on the UK Singles Chart – kept off number one by Britney Spears' "...Baby One More Time".
+The single reached number two on the UK Singles Chart.
 The single had first-week sales of 176,000 and had an initial lead over Spears in the early part of the week, though "...Baby One More Time" would sell an additional 55,000 units over "Tender" to maintain the number one position.
 The song's release date had been brought forward to challenge a concern over Japanese imports.

 The song was awarded "Single of the Fortnight" in Smash Hits, writing: "At seven-and-three-quarter minutes, Tender is at least two too long, but it's still the best skiffle-folk hymn of the year so far!"
 Chuck Taylor of Billboard called it a "huge departure" for the band and a "stellar piece of work," whose sound is reminiscent of the late-'60s and early-'70s.
 He wrote: "it's simply a polished, well-produced tip of the hat to a time when British pop stars could sing... and play tinny guitar solos without irony.
 Sarah Davis of Dotmusic called it a "breath of fresh air" and a "beautiful hymn of consolation," while noting its similarity to "Give Peace a Chance" by John Lennon.
 "Tender" was nominated in the category of Best British Single at the 2000 BRIT Awards.
 However, the award was won by Robbie Williams for "She's the One".

-Video, B-side and remix
+Music video

 The video for the song is a live studio performance, filmed in black-and-white, featuring the band and a group of backing singers.
 Like Blur's earlier video for "End of a Century", it does not use the studio version's audio track.
 An official video for this track was recorded by Sophie Muller (director of the promo videos for "Beetlebum" and "Song 2"), but it was never released as the band simply did not like it.

+B-sides and remixes

-Initially, the track "Swamp Song" was slated to appear as one of the single's B-sides, but was promoted to the parent album 13.
-The appearance of "Song 2" on the single was a last-minute substitution.
-A remix of the song by Cornelius was released on the "No Distance Left to Run" single.
+Initially, the track "Swamp Song" was slated to appear as one of the single's B-sides, but it was only included on the Japanese CD.
+The appearance of "Song 2" on the second UK CD was a last-minute substitution.
+A remix of "Tender" by Cornelius was included on the "No Distance Left to Run" single.